 Melissa Bell, Graham Russell, Katie McGhie

 Cast: Ethan Gabriel Riordan (Jim Hawkins), Courtney Shaw (Benita Gunn), Nick Ritacco (Alan), Eric Coles (Long John Silver), Raissa Katona Bennet (Mother Hawkins), Lisha McKoy (Mizzy Hands), Kyle Minshew (Old Pew, Tom) Bill Newall (Captain Smollet) Juan Luis Espinal (Rick), Kalyn West (Annie), Skyler Volpe (Cap’n Flint), Kyre Tosevski (Billy Bones).
-Musical Arranger and Direction: Josh Freilich.
+Musical Arrangements and Direction: Josh Freilich.
 Puppet design by Tanya Khordoc and Barry Weil of Evolve Company.
 Set design by Keegan’s Mission.
 Lighting Design by Jessica M. Kasprisin.
 Choreography by Sarita Lou.
 Costume design by Adrienne Carlile.

 Back: Raissa Katona Bennet, Skyler Volpe, Kalyn West, Nick Ritacco, Juan Luis Espinal, Kyle Minshew, Bill Newall.
 Front: Eric Coles, Ethan Gabriel Riordan, Kyre Tosevski